m-a-g-a/Julia-for-Dynamic-Systems/README.md

 # JULIA for Dynamical Systems

-Dynamical Systems simulation and analysis made with Julia programming language
+Dynamical Systems simulations and analysis made with Julia programming language

 ## To Read about this work and how to cite it: